kzhub/static-next-app/README.md

-This is a Static html [Next.js](https://nextjs.org/) project scss support
+This is a Static html [Next.js](https://nextjs.org/) project🥺 scss support 🐠

 ## Getting Started